 Day 1 – Seoul:

-Get ready to start your South Korean adventure by meeting your guide at the hostel and listening to a pre-departure brief as you find out everything you need to know about your trip.
-For dinner, enjoy a feast of Korean barbecue food!
+Get ready to start your South Korea adventure tour by meeting your guide and group at the hostel in the afternoon!
+Listen to a pre-departure brief as you find out everything you need to know about your trip.
+This is also an opportunity to get to know your fellow travellers over a Taekwondo Class and dinner which is a feast of Korean barbecue food – enjoy!

 After a delicious meal, make your way to the top of Namsan Mountain, where you can admire spectacular views of Seoul lit up at night.
 Recognised as the most popular location in Seoul for couples, wander through the “padlocks of love” locked at the base of Seoul N Tower, representing visitors’ endless love!
 If you want an even better view of the city, you can head to the top of the Seoul N Tower.

 Later, hop on public transport back to the district of Hongdae where your accommodation is.
 Enjoy some time to stroll around and explore the hip area or get an early night ready for your first full day tomorrow!

 Today, you will visit the Korean Demilitarized Zone.
 Climb aboard a bus, taking you an hour north of Seoul to Imjingak, where you’ll have the chance to grab some breakfast.
 Continue your journey to Dorasan Station, the northernmost train stop in South Korea that was once intended to connect the country with North Korea.
 While there, you can buy a commemorative train ticket!

 Pay a visit to Dora Observatory where you can see the nearest North Korean villages through binoculars.
 If you’re lucky, you might even see some people in the streets.
 Next, descent into the 3rd Tunnel created by North Koreans, taking you as close as 170m to North Korea!